 - 1/2 teaspoon of freshly cracked black pepper, or to taste

 Add enough butter to skillet drippings to bring fat to 1/2 cup total.
 Stir in the flour until fully incorporated and no lumps remain.
 Add the water to the milk, and slowly pour about 3 cups of it into the flour mixture, stirring constantly.
 Bring to a boil, reduce heat and add more of the milk mixture to achieved desired consistency.
 Continue cooking and stirring for 5 minutes.
 Season to taste with salt and lots of freshly cracked black pepper.

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Homestyle Tomato Gravy

 Posted by Mary on April 7, 2009Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.